TechieSD100/Event-Management-App-WebKnot/README.md

 python app.py    # For Windows
 ```
 ### Run the Frontend:
-6. Open a CMD terminal and navigate to the Frontend folder.
+6. Open another CMD terminal and navigate to the Frontend folder.
 ```sh
 cd Frontend
 ```